Develop and run code in Snowflake Notebooks¶

 Stop a running cell¶

-To stop the execution of any code cells that are currently running, select the stop button on the top right of the cell.
+To stop the execution of any code cells that are currently running, select Stop on the top right of the cell.
+You can also select Stop on the top right of the Notebooks page.
+While cells are running, Run all becomes Stop.

-This will stop the execution of the cell that is currently running and all subsequent cells that have been scheduled to run.
+This stops the execution of the cell that is currently running and all subsequent cells that have been scheduled to run.

 Format text with Markdown¶